Category Archives: Self Care

 Teaching in Tough Times: How to Counter Languishing and Burnout in Higher Education

 A quick note before I move into the post–if you find that your feelings run deeper than just your work, or that the challenges you face are pervasive or problematic across other areas of your life, I would encourage you to seek professional counseling or therapy with a licensed mental health professional beyond the recommendations for approaching your work outlined below.
+Always remember that it’s important to prioritize mental health for youth and young adults.

 We all likely know the feeling by now, even if we might still lack the specific terminology to explain it.
 We’re tired, despite sleeping relatively well.
 We’re feeling “off,” but we’re not sick.
 We’re feeling lonely or disconnected, though we still get along with our coworkers and students.
 We may forget project details or course deadlines, or just find it hard to be excited about starting a new endeavor or covering topics in the classroom that once interested us.
 Is this burnout, or something else?
 Continue reading